rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/hexgrid/[GRID_ID].md

           <Column id=Count totalAgg=sum/>
         </DataTable>
         <Alert status="info">
-            To navigate to another hexagon go to the "Zoomed-in Heatmap" section bellow.
-Only hexagons with injuries will be visible.
+            To navigate to another hexagon, use the intersection search function below, or go back to: <a href="https://crash-injury-dashboard.evidence.app/hexgrid/">Injuries Heatmap</a>.
         </Alert>
         <TextInput
             name=intersection_search